Panabana/Panabana/README.md

 ## Currently reading:
 - Pragmatic Programmer
 - Circe
+- House of Leaves
+- The Phoenix Project
+- The Edward Snowden Affair

+## Recommending:
+- Blood, Sweat, and Pixels
+- The Song of Achilles

 <!--
 **Panabana/Panabana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.